 We also had a positive story from Columbia University (Dr. Angela Christiano) this week that I did not cover.
 It pertain to past research on JAK-STAT signaling and hair regrowth.
 I did not think that we could have a more inspiring month than we have just had in the world of hair loss cure research.

-I have covered the co-founder of Stemson Therapeutics, Dr. Alexey Terskikh, numerous times in the past.
-He kindly gave me an interview in 2017, in which he mentioned that the biggest thing holding them back was lack of sufficient funding.
+Moreover, Stemson has secured a multi-million dollar investment from pharmaceutical giant Allergan.
+In Dr. Alexey Terskikh’s interview with me in 2017, he mentioned that the biggest thing holding them back was lack of sufficient funding.

 I have asked Dr. Terskikh to give us another interview soon and hopefully he will accept.
-Earlier this month, he told me that his lab was given a podium presentation at the ISSCR conference on June 27th, and were about to launch their new website around the same time.
+Earlier this month, he told me that his lab was given a podium presentation at the ISSCR conference on June 27th.
 However, he did not mention the below surprising development.

 The breakthrough is because scientists from Sanford Burnham have created natural-looking hair that grows through the skin using human induced pluripotent stem cells (iPSCs).
 According to the article, this “could revolutionize the hair growth industry”.